abedzantout/SOCIAL_MEDIA_WEBSITE/README.md

 This project was done in collaboration with Jad Haidar, a well respected fellow developer who focused mainly on the css part of this project .

+This project is far from its final version, and requires more work.
+But I'll leave it here for others to benefit from it.

 To create the approriate database for the website, please enter the following commands (using mySQL manager in phpmyAdmin or any method you prefer):

 ##Database